 Sl.
-No. World Bank Policies/Guidelin es Applicability Responsibility 1.
+No. World Bank Policies/Guidelines Applicability Responsibility 1.
 OP 4.01 Environmental Assessment The Bank requires environmental assessment (EA) of projects under Bank financing to help ensure that they are environmentally sound and sustainable.
 EA takes into account the natural environment (air, water, and land); human health and safety; social aspects (involuntary resettlement, indigenous peoples, and physical cultural resources); and transboundary and global environmental aspects.
 As per requirement of the OP 4.01, environmental assessment is being carried out for this project.
 Environmental and Social Consultant of JPSIP 2.
 BP 4.11 Physical Cultural Resources This policy requires Bank financing projects to assess impacts on physical cultural resources at the earliest possible stage of the project planning cycle.
-Environmental assessment involves the preparation of a physical cultural resources management plan that includes (a) measures to avoid or mitigate any adverse impacts on physical cultural resources; (b) provisions for managing chance finds; (c) any necessary measures for strengthening institutional capacity for the management of physical cultural resources; and (d) a monitoring system to track the progress of these activities.
-Though presently there are no physical cultural resource found to be affected by the project, possibility of "chance finds" cannot be ruled out.
+Environmental assessment involves the preparation of a physical cultural resources management plan that includes (a) measures to avoid or mitigate any adverse impacts on physical cultural resources; (b) provisions for managing chance finds; (c) any necessary measures for strengthening institutional capacity for the management of physical cultural resources; and (d) a monitoring system to track the progress of these Environmental and Social Consultant of JPSIP

+Sl.
+No. World Bank Policies/Guidelines Applicability Responsibility activities.
+3. OP 4.36 Forests Though presently there are no physical cultural resource found to be affected by the project, possibility of "chance finds" cannot be ruled out.
 If something is found at later stage of the project (construction phase), procedures laid down in "Indian Treasure Trove Act, 1878".
-The ESIA Study for the transmission line would be carried out to have a better understanding of physical and cultural resources present in the site (if any).
-Environmental and Social Consultant of JPSIP 3.
+This policy contributes to Bank's mission of poverty reduction and sustainable development through management, conservation and sustainable development of forest ecosystems and their associated resources.
+As the transmission line traverses through forest land, this Policy would be triggered.
+Specific measures would be made in the ESMP and the Bidding document to prohibit any activity which can be in contravention to the Bank policies on Forests.
+Environmental and Social Consultant of JPSIP 4.
 OP 4.10 Indigenous Peoples This policy contributes to the Bank's mission of poverty reduction and sustainable development by ensuring that the development process fully respects the dignity, human rights, economies, and cultures of Indigenous Peoples.
 For projects which are likely to have impact on the tribal community a Tribal Development Plan would be developed and implemented.
-Environmental and Social Consultant of JPSIP/JPSIP 4.
-IFC/WB General EHS Guidelines Recommendations of these guidelines would be incorporated in ESMP and Bidding Environmental and Social Consultant and Technical Consultant 5.
-IFC/WB document for this project.
+Environmental and Social Consultant of JPSIP/JPSIP 5.
+IFC/WB General EHS Guidelines Recommendations of these guidelines would be incorporated in ESMP and Bidding Environmental and Social Consultant and 6.
+IFC/WB Guidelines for Power document for this project.
+Technical Consultant of JPSIP Transmission and Distribution